momentphp/docs/web/README.md

 ## Response object

-You can access current request object inside actions using `$this->response` property.
+You can access current response object inside actions using `$this->response` property.
 Response object can be returned from action.
 To return redirect response:

 ```php